Niryo/controllerim/README.md

 `npm install react-view-controllers --save`

 ## Agenda:
+* React componets state is really good for dumb components, but its not so good for smart components.
+It cannot be esaly shared to deep nested children, it prevents separation of logic and view to different files, and it is not easly testable.
+React view controllers tackles exactluy those points.
 * Every 'smart component' should have a controller.
 * A controller is a plain Javascript class and is not aware of the view it controls.
 A view could be easly replaced without the need for making changes in the controller.
 * The controller holds a state and methods for manipulating the state.